getorca/CodeIgniter-library-for-aws-php-sdk/README.md

 Anywhere you would normally use, "$sdk = new Aws\Sdk" or similar, you can skip and use something like,

 eg. $dynamodb = $this->aws->createDynamoDb();

+Because the Aws_library.php globally assigns the initialization of the AWS SDK to $CI->aws, which is accessable at $this->aws in controllers and models.